 This post may contain affiliate links.
 Read our disclosure policy.

-This chewy Snickerdoodle recipe makes the best cookies with chewy, soft texture and a mix of sweetness and spice.
+These soft and chewy Snickerdoodles make the best cookies with chewy, soft texture and a mix of sweetness and spice.

 The best part?
 These thick and puffy snickerdoodles are an easy recipe to make.
 You can whip these up in less than thirty minutes!